 . - Remove your skills to somewhere else

-The final option is to use the event as a trigger to move to a different role: perhaps one that has more meaning for you, that better matches your needs, or that will develop or reward you better.
-Now the so-called ‘crisis’ has become an opportunity that helps you get clear about what matters most to you and to gain the courage and the motivation to take action to pursue those priorities.
+The final option is to use the event as a trigger to move to a different situation: perhaps one that has more meaning for you, that better matches your needs, or that will develop or reward you better.
+Now the so-called ‘crisis’ has actually become an opportunity that helps you to get clear about what matters most to you and to take action to pursue the priorities that matter most to you.

-Together with the five different types of outcome you might choose to create, this means there are potentially ten types of opportunity that might exist in any situation.
-And there could be more than one solution under each type.
+Together with the five types of outcome you might choose to create, this means that there are potentially ten types of opportunity that might exist in any situation.
+And there could be more than one solution of each kind.

-Are you facing a challenge today?
-Are you seeing it as a ‘problem’ or as an ‘opportunity’ to develop or expand your skills?
-How many options can you find under each of the five headings above?
+Are you facing any challenges today?
+Are you seeing them as ‘problems’ or as opportunities to become who you most want to become?
+How many options can you find under each of the five headings?
 Which way forward inspires you most?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.